 In retrospect, however, it appears that 1970s were not a staging ground for further growth but the zenith of Dispensationalism.
 Its influence began to wane through the 1980s.
 In 1990 Bock and Blaising published Progressive Dispensationalism, which signaled a movement away from the Dispensationalism of not only of Scofield but also of Chafer, Ryrie, and Walvoord.
-There are bastions of modified Dispensationalism, however, that are continue to hold the fort but they seem to feel beleaguered not without and within.
+There are bastions of modified Dispensationalism, however, that continue to hold the fort but they seem to feel beleaguered from without and within.
 Perhaps in reaction, some defenders of modified Dispensationalism are prone to make certain exaggerated historical and theological claims as part of their defense.
 In no particular order:

-- Covenant theology arose in the 1640s (or 1670s)
+Covenant theology arose in the 1640s (or 1670s)

 C. Fred Lincoln made this claim in a series of articles published in Bibliotheca Sacra beginning in 1943.
 His work has been further reduced to the bald claim, as one pastor puts it on his website: “Covenant theology is a system developed by two men, Johannes Cocceius (1603–1669) and Hermann Witsius (1636-1708).”
 I have heard this claim repeatedly.